jalextowle/environment/README.md

-# configurations
+# Shell Environment
-My configuration files for bash, vim, git, etc.
+- config files for my shell environment
+- setup scripts to ease the process of switching to a new machine